-- Provides consistency in judgments and, if necessary, sanctions - The Honor Council process provides the only venue where violations are reviewed for consistency.
-If, for instance, faculty members operate outside of the official process, one student may receive a completely different outcome from another for substantially similar conduct.
+- The Code provides consistency in judgments and, if necessary, sanctions.
+The Honor Council process provides the only venue where violations are reviewed consistently.
+For instance, if faculty members were to operate outside of the official process, one student may receive a completely different outcome from another for substantially similar conduct.

-In addition, as the Dean of Students Office maintains records of all findings of violations, the System is the only place where repeated patterns of behavior can be discovered and addressed.
+- The process creates an official record.
+Because the Office of Student Conduct maintains records of all findings of violations, the system is also the only place where we can discover and address repeated patterns of behavior.
 If each faculty member acts on his/her own, there is no way to know whether a student's act is an isolated, one-time event or the product of a pattern of behavior.

-How do I confront & report a violation?
+How do I confront and report a possible violation?